How Do Trigger Work¶

 - Modify the ticket

-Examples: escalate its priority, close it, reassign it, rename it, add tags, etc.
+Examples: escalate its priority, close it, reassign it, rename it, add tags, subscribe and unsubscribe specific/all users, etc.

 Date & time attributes (like Pending till) can be specified in absolute or relative terms.